LaserSalish in Unicode

 Or buy LaserSalish Professional in Unicode to get all five typestyles at a discounted price.

-LaserSalishU (Times-style), provided in plain, bold, italic, and bold-italic
+bullet LaserSalishU (Times-style), provided in plain, bold, italic, and bold-italic

 SalishLSU font sample showing the special characters used in Salishan languages.